Bobby Rousseau: NHL career

-After 9 seasons, with the Canadiens, and following a 24-goal performance the previous season, Rousseau was traded to the Minnesota North Stars where he spent the 1970-71 season.
-After just one season with the North Stars, he was traded to the New York Rangers in exchange for right winger Bob Nevin.
-Rousseau helped the Rangers reach the Stanley Cup Finals in 1971-72.
-Rousseau had a total of 17 points during the Rangers' run as they lost the Stanley Cup in 6 games to the Boston Bruins.
-After playing 2 more seasons with the Rangers, Rousseau retired after playing 8 games in 1974-75.
+After the 1969-70 NHL season, his ninth with the Canadiens, during which he scored 24 goals, Rousseau was traded to the Minnesota North Stars where he spent the 1970-71 season.
+He was then traded to the New York Rangers in exchange for right winger Bob Nevin and helped the Rangers reach the Stanley Cup Finals in 1971-72 which the Rangers lost in 6 games to the Boston Bruins, with Rousseau amassing 17 points during the playoff run.
+After playing 8 games in 1974-75, Rousseau retired.

 Personal life

 Rousseau is the brother of former NHL players Rollie and Guy Rousseau.